Ma Dear's Aprons

 get to school, 8:15, eat breakfast...etc.
 Depending on the level of each student, you could start by providing them with a partially completed timeline and increase the difficulty of the task by having them write out a detailed chart from scratch.

-Tongue Twisters - have the children repeat the tongue twister that David Earl and Ma Dear said while he was taking a bath.
+- Have the children repeat the tongue twister that David Earl and Ma Dear said while he was taking a bath.

-- For a language activity, have the children come up with their own tongue twisters.
+- Encourage student's to come up with their own tongue twisters.

-- For articulation practice, have them create tongue twisters that contain their target sounds.
+- Encourage student's to create tongue twisters that contain their target sounds.
 For example, if they are working on initial /s/, they could say

 - Blowing Bubbles - using a store-bought or homemade bubble solution and wand,